-Looking for more ways to stay informed or connected with others in the NET community?
-Here are some helpful sites that focus on NETs.
+Looking for more ways to stay informed or connected with others in the neuroendocrine tumor (NET) community?
+Here are some helpful sites that focus on NET.
 Some of these informational sites are for nationally based organizations, while others are local and regional groups.

-CCF's dual mission is to bring about greater awareness and education of carcinoid and related neuroendocrine cancers in both the patient and medical communities, and to encourage and support research on these rare diseases.
-More than 1 million people have visited the Foundation's website, which is considered to be a premiere resource for up-to-date and comprehensive information on carcinoid/NETs.
+CCF's dual mission is to bring about greater awareness and education about carcinoid and related neuroendocrine cancers in both the patient and medical communities, and to encourage and support research on these rare diseases.
+More than 1 million people have visited the foundation's website, which is considered to be a premiere resource for up-to-date and comprehensive information on carcinoid/NET.

-PanCAN is a nationwide network of people dedicated to working together to advance research, support patients, and create hope for those affected by pancreatic cancer, including pancreatic NETs.
-The PanCAN Patient and Liaison Services (PALS) program is a comprehensive information service for pancreatic cancer patients, their families, and healthcare professionals.
+The Pancreatic Cancer Action Network is a nationwide network of people dedicated to working together to advance research, support patients, and create hope for those affected by pancreatic cancer, including pancreatic NET.
+The Pancreatic Cancer Action Network Patient and Liaison Services (PALS) program is a comprehensive information service for pancreatic cancer patients, their families, and health care professionals.
 PALS provides quality, detailed information on topics including diagnosis, treatment options, clinical trials, diet and nutrition, specialists, and support resources.
 All materials and services are provided free of charge.
 To connect with PALS, e-mail email@example.com or visit the website.

 Cancer Adventures is a nonprofit organization founded by a metastatic prostate cancer survivor.
-It is dedicated to educating people about cancer prevention and early detection, as well as quality of life and the importance of living life with purpose and giving back to the community.
+It is dedicated to educating people about cancer prevention and early detection, as well as quality-of-life issues and the importance of living life with purpose and giving back to the community.

 CancerCare is a national nonprofit organization that provides free professional support services to anyone affected by cancer.